bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 ## patches:

+### The "have stuff to do with darknet ram" patch!

+Darknet servers belong to somebody already, and they are doing stuff on them.
+When you first find darkweb servers, often times some (or most!) of the ram will be "in use" by the owner's clearly wasteful use and needs to be... liberated.

+- added `dnet.influence.memoryReallocation`.
+It allows players to cleverly swindle away some of the ram in use by the owner.
+A reward cache can be found if all the occupied ram is reallocated to the player's use.
+Gains cha xp and grows the ram available to the player.
+- added `dnet.analytics.getExpectedRamBlockRemoved` to see how much ram is expected to be freed up per thread

+- added `dnet.influence.promoteStock`.
+Spreading propaganda about a particular company or stock, while not enough to actually change the market, can increase the stock's volatility as some people buy the hype & others dump.
+Increases volatility by up to a factor of 3 with enough investment, but erodes over time.

+- added `dnet.influence.phishingAttack`.
+Gains cha xp, and occasionally gains money.
+Rarely can also generate a new cache reward (time limited, no more than once every 3 minutes).
+Allows players to gain cha xp using darknet server ram, with some upsides.

+- added new method `dnet.analytics.getAuthenticateEstimatedTime` to predict the duration of an auth attempt

+- Moved `getCurrentDarknetInstability` to live under new namespace `dnet.analytics`
+- moved `isDarknetServer` to live under new namespace `dnet.analytics`

+- added a new mutation: adding a connection to a darknet server that has none currently.
+This should help reduce isolated servers somewhat.
+Also increased darknet density slightly.

+- attempting auth or packet capture on a server you do not have the charisma level for will incur a significant debuff to completion time.

+- setStasisLink now returns a Result

+Coming soon:

+- rework authenticate() to return a Result promise

+- Rework dynamic password feedback to be from a different method that can fetch a handful of results at once, to allow players to build more complex coordination for high efficiency password checking (or just run them in sequence in the same script if they don't want to do that)

+---

 - Fully removed errors from authenticate() (outside of passing a bool instead of a string type validations).
 It now returns status codes with text descriptions.
 The detail below is also included in the docs for authenticate.
   Response status types:
   "200 Success" - Authentication was successful.